bmi-labmedinfo/Reliability/ReliabilityPackage/Readme.md

 ## Methods

-The method implemented in this package computes the reliability of a new instance by evaluating the density and the local fit principles: a new instance is considered reliable only if it is reliable according to both principles.
+The method implemented in this package computes the reliability of a new instance by evaluating the density and the local fit principles: a new instance is considered reliable if it is reliable according to both these principles, but they can also be applied separately.

 ### Density Principle